2024-25 Catalog

 Dual Degree Option: MBA and Public Health

 The One Year, Full-Time MBA program offers a dual degree program with the Masters of Public Health through the College of Health.
-Students are able to earn the two degrees in a one and one-half year period.
+Students are able to earn the two degrees in a two years.

 Flex MBA PROGRAM

-Lehigh’s FLEX MBA curriculum is a fully integrated model which simulates the business environment in the classroom.
+Lehigh’s FLEX MBA curriculum is a fully integrated model that simulates the business environment in the classroom.
 Business issues are viewed and taught from the perspective of the firm as a whole rather than along departmental lines.
-FLEX MBA students acquire skills in leadership, managerial communication, and resource allocation coupled with a comprehensive understanding of complex domestic and global business issues.
+FLEX MBA students acquire leadership, managerial communication, and resource allocation skills coupled with a comprehensive understanding of complex domestic and global business issues.

 Due to the compact and integrated core, students have increased flexibility to tailor the program to their individual needs.
 Students may select a concentration in business analytics, corporate entrepreneurship, finance, international business, marketing, project management, public health, or supply chain management, or pursue a broader experience by selecting courses from a variety of disciplines.
 Students may only have one concentration.